Discover Amsterdam

 De Hoop Op d’Swarte Walvis

-A riverside restaurant with an extraordinary history, De Hoop Op D’Swarte Walvis (‘hope for the black whale’) was named after a 19th-century whaling ship.
+A riverside restaurant in Zandaam with an extraordinary history, De Hoop Op d’Swarte Walvis (‘hope for the black whale’) was named after a 19th-century whaling ship.
 Whether you choose to sit on the sunny terrace or within the historic buildings you can enjoy a refined take on classic Dutch dishes.
 With windmills on the horizon, antique Delft tiles lining the walls and local produce on the menu, it doesn’t get more traditionally Dutch than this!

 Whether it’s the slow-cooked comfort food, the dark stained wood interior or the crackling open fire, Effe Anders draws you in and makes you never want to leave.
 Nestled in the centre of Purmerend, just a short trip from Amsterdam, the quaint and cosy restaurant has a firm emphasis on classic European dishes with a gourmet twist.